SilviadelPiano/University-Projects/README.md

 *Taught by Prof. Andrea Marrella*

 This project is almost finished.
-It's being developed with Jessica Brandi and Gianluca Circelli.
+I've been developing it with Jessica Brandi and Gianluca Circelli.

 It follows a business process lifecycle: from designing the BMPN model, analyzing it, performing simulation and execution with Bizagi Modeler and Bizagi Studio, exploring the opportunities of RPA (Robotic Process Automation) with UiPath and doing process mining with tools like ProM and similar.
 As soon as it's finished, more information on it will be provided.